 Ruby Streaks Mustard Greens

-An open pollinated mustard with excellent dark green and
+Open pollinated mustard with excellent dark green & maroon leaves.

-maroon leaves.
 Sweet and slightly pungent flavor.
-Flowers are
+Flowers are edible if allowed

 Southern Giant Curled Mustard Greens